johnbayko/hicp/docs/hicp.rst

   Q: Why not use XML, JSON, or YAML?

-  A: Those are good for representing hierarchical data.
-These messages are not hierarchical, so they add nothing but complexity.
+  A: When I started, JSON and YAML didn't exist.
+XML is complex and best for representing hierarchical data.
+These messages are not hierarchical, so that adds nothing but complexity.

+  JSON is simpler and unambiguous, so if I were starting over, I'd probably use that. but my original thought was to model after the format of email messages, with the possibility that existing email processing code might be usable.
+That didn't turn out to be the case.

   Q: But a UI definition is hierarchical, that's why XUL was invented.